 - a.
-If the person in crisis is not posing a danger of harming themselves or others, members may tactically disengage without supervisor approval. - b. e.
-If the person in crisis is only posing a danger of harming themselves self-and not others, and is resistant to the transport hold, officers should consider whether continued contact with the person in crisis may result in an unreasonable risk to the person, the public or officers. i.
-Officers may choose to strategically de escalate or members may choose to tactically disengage to avoid resorting to physical force when the danger to the person in crisis by self-harming is no longer imminent and the person has not committed a serious or violent crime.
+If the person in crisis is not posing a danger of harming themselves or others, members may tactically disengage without supervisor approval. - b.
+If the person in crisis is only posing a danger of harming themselves and not others, members may tactically disengage when the danger to the person in crisis byof selfharming is no longer imminent and the person has not committed a serious or violent crime.